 - All Purpose Flour - Helps thicken up the soup to make it a velvety smooth texture.

-- Yukon Gold Potatoes - These potatoes are naturally creamy and buttery and are great when turned into mashed potatoes or soup.
+- Yukon Gold Potatoes - These potatoes are naturally creamy and buttery and are what give crock pot potato soup deliciousness.

 - Dried Seasonings - A mix of salt, pepper, dried thyme, and paprika properly flavor and enhance this creamy soup.